DailyL/small-scale-autonomous-cars/README.md

 </p>

-This repository collects and summarizes recent research, toolkits, and hardware approaches for autonomy on small-scale cars (e.g., 1/10–1/5 scale platforms, micro‑UAV‑sized ground vehicles, and robotics education platforms).
-It covers perception, localization, planning, control, simulation, and representative datasets, with links to code and notable papers.
+This repository collects and summarizes recent research, toolkits, and hardware approaches for autonomy on small-scale cars (e.g., 1/10–1/5 scale platforms, and robotics education platforms).
+It covers perception, localization, planning, control, simulation, with links to code and notable papers.
 The goal is to provide a practical resource for researchers, students, and hobbyists who want to prototype and evaluate autonomy on physically small vehicles.

 ---